Rakesh Kumar Tripathi: Career

 In the year 2000, He went to Mumbai, city of dreams and opportunities to explore new horizons.
 He worked with 'Nimbus Television' for a short tenure and later wrote several ad films for several products.
 He came back to his hometown, Kolkata in 2002 to finish a project and since then he is living in Kolkata.

 He has written more than ten television serials for different TV channels, worked as an assistant/associate director, and written about 500 songs for films, TV serials.
 He has also many ad films and jingles to his contribution.
 He has written dialog and lyrics for a Bhojpuri film, Pistol-ego prem kahani(2009) directed by Rakesh Kumar (who later on directed several popular TV daily soaps) and a Hindi feature film Gumshuda (2010), directed by national award winner director Mr Ashoke Viswanathan, featuring Rajit Kapur, Priyanshu Chatterjee, Simone Singh, Raj Zutshi And Victor Bannerjee in the Main Cast.
-Rakesh Tripathi had also penned songs for Gumshuda's music album, which was released by HMV saregama.
+Rakesh Tripathi had also penned songs for Gumshuda's music album, which was released by Saregama.

 He wrote a Hindi song for a Bengali feature film titled 'Banobhumi' this was the only original soundtrack in the film and was treated as the theme song of the film.

-Many noted singers of Hindi and Bengali music field have sung songs written by Rakesh Tripathi, such as Sonu Nigaam, Sunidhi Chauhan, Shreya Ghoshal, Javed Ali, Shaan, June Bannerjee, Vinod Rathore, Srikanto Acharya, Shubhomita, Raghav, Rupankar, Jojo, Acharya Sanjay Chakraborty, Anweshaa etc. He has translated 10 Tagore songs in Hindi for a music album – "Ravikiran", which was released by 'Saregama' (HMV) in October 2010.
+Many noted singers of Hindi and Bengali music field have sung songs written by Rakesh Tripathi, such as Sonu Nigaam, Sunidhi Chauhan, Shreya Ghoshal, Javed Ali, Shaan, June Bannerjee, Vinod Rathore, Srikanto Acharya, Shubhomita, Raghav, Rupankar, Jojo, Acharya Sanjay Chakraborty, Anweshaa etc. He has translated 10 Tagore songs in Hindi for a music album – "Ravikiran", which was released by Saregama in October 2010.
 The songs of this album were rearranged in a choir form by the maestro Kalyan Sen Barat.

 He wrote a Hindi Feature film Panchlait in 2017.
 The screenplay was based on an eponymous story written by legendary Hindi litterateur Shri Phanishwar Nath 'Renu'.
 This became the second released film based on his writing after Teesri Kasam, directed by Basu Bhattacharya.
 Rakesh Tripathi also penned the lyrics of the film and had worked as associate directed in this movie.
 This film was released on 17 November all over India and participated in several prestigious film festivals of India.
 It bagged four major awards in 2nd Haryana International Film Festival including Best Inspirational Screenplay Award.

 Apart from these, Rakesh has been writing songs for different tableaux displayed at Rajpath, New Delhi during The Republic Day Parade on 26 January since 2015.

 He has also written or translated and narrated more than a dozen movies in Hindi language for different science museums and planetariums.